 Learn more about Mondelez International’s local initiatives and local recipients of financial and in-kind support around the world here.

 Note: This is a live statement that will be continually updated to reflect our latest progress and information.
-It was last updated on 30th April 2020.
+It was last updated on 26th October 2020.